MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

   title: [The title of the thesis],
   author: "Placeholder for name", // "name surname" with titles in double quotes
   thesis-supervisor-name: "Placeholder for name",
-  thesis-type: "bp", // Bachelor -> bp, Master -> dp
+  thesis-type: "bp1", // bp1, bp2, dp1, dp2, dp3, etc.
   date: [],
   abstract: [],
+  index-terms: (),
   paper-size: "a4",
   bibliography: none,
   thesis_lang: "en", // For Slovak use "sk"
   evidence-number: "FIIT-XXXX-XXXXX",
   underline-links: true,
+  // TODO: fix assignmetn image, dont know if it must be .png .jpg or that typst can input .pdf
+  assignment: none,

   // TODO: fix these
-  abstract-name-slovak: true,

-  index-terms: (),
-  index-terms-name-slovak: true,
   bib-name: [Literatúra],
   figure-reference-supplement: [Obr.],
   table-reference-supplement: [Tabuľka],